Forged in Accountability

 The University of Pittsburgh strives to build and maintain a positive and healthy working, learning and living environment.
 Reporting concerns, asking questions and understanding Pitt’s response to them is critical to this process.

-The Pitt Concern Connection enables our campus communities to elevate irregular or troublesome workplace issues so that they can be investigated and resolved.
+The Pitt Concern Connection enables our campus communities to elevate irregular or troublesome workplace, academic, and other issues so that they can be reviewed, addressed, and resolved.
 Report an issue or ask a question online, by telephone or via text message.

 For more details about submitting a report, use our quick-guide!

 Want to know more what kind of concerns should be reported and how to make a report?

 Check out the Pitt Concern Connection FAQs:

 The Pitt Concern Connection is a unique reporting system that makes it comfortable and convenient for University members to report concerns via telephone, text message, or by using our online system so that issues can be investigated and resolved.

 - Is this an emergency service?

 No, the Pitt Concern Connection is not an emergency service.
 Immediate, life-threatening safety concerns should be reported to 911 or by contacting your local University police or security department: